tuethu/IBM-Data-Science-Course/Course 8_Data Visualization with Python/Module 5_Final Project and Exam/Practice Assignment: Part 2 - Creating Dashboards.md

 # Layout Section of Dash
 ## Task 2.1 Add the Title to the Dashboard
+- Application title is Australia Wildfire Dashboard
+- Use style parameter provided below to make the title center aligned, with color code #503D36, and font-size as 26

 ```
 app.layout = html.Div(children=[html.H1('Australia Wildfire Dashboard',